openCFS/cfs/CONTRIBUTING.md

 * Make sure your contribution __merges fast forward__ into the master branch.
   This is the only way to ensure the code is tested before ending up in the master branch, keeping it stable.

+Bringing your contribution in shape for a merge adhering to the guidelines above can be hard.
+If you're unsure of how to do something please study our guide on [git workflow](https://gitlab.com/openCFS/cfs/-/wikis/git-workflow), and do not hesitate to ask for further guidance.

 Coding Guidelines
 -----------------
 * __Follow the Style Guide__ by adapting to the existing code.